 Known as Kentucky's Festival City as well as being designated a sports town, Owensboro holds more than 20 annual festivals and events.
 The Edge Ice Center, 1400 Hickman Ave., features ice skating, while the Diamond Lake Resort, west of town off SR 56, has 157 acres for fishing, camping and pedal-boating.

 Located 4 miles west of Owensboro, Ben Hawes Park offers an archery range, nine- and 18-hole golf courses, and hiking and mountain bike trails among the recreational facilities available on its 297 acres; phone (270) 687-7134.

 Visitor Centers Owensboro-Daviess County Convention & Visitors Bureau 215 E. 2nd St. Owensboro, KY 42303.
 Phone:(270)926-1100 or (800)489-1131

 ShoppingTowne Square Mall, south of the bypass at 5000 Frederica St., includes more than 60 stores.
 Downtown Owensboro, along 2nd and 3rd streets, includes antique, gift, coffee and candy shops as well as bistros.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.

-Members save 5% or more and earn Honors points when booking AAA/CAA rates!Hampton Inn & Suites by Hilton Downtown/Waterfront
+Members save up to 10% and earn Honors points when booking AAA rates!Hampton Inn & Suites by Hilton Downtown/Waterfront

 401 2nd St. Owensboro, KY 42301